 Ms. Paige Hinkle-Bowles, a member of the Senior Executive Service, is the Deputy Assistant Secretary of Defense for Civilian Personnel Policy.
-Her responsibilities include policy and oversight of civilian personnel plans, policies and programs that affect over 740,000 defense employees worldwide.
-Ms. Hinkle-Bowles portfolio spans the full spectrum of the Human Capital Lifecycle to include: talent acquisition, development and sustainment, performance management, strategic workforce and succession planning, leader development and Senior Executive Service Leadership Programs and the Civilian Expeditionary Workforce (CEW).
-Ms. Hinkle-Bowles is also responsible for policies and program guidance for the Department’s 136,000 non-appropriated funded employees worldwide.
+Her responsibilities include development and oversight of civilian personnel plans, policies and programs that affect over 900,000 defense employees worldwide.
+Ms. Hinkle-Bowles’ portfolio spans the full spectrum of the Human Capital Lifecycle, to include talent acquisition, development and sustainment, performance management, strategic workforce and succession planning, and leader development.
+Specific programs within her area include Senior Executive management, human resources functional community management, and policy for deployed civilians.

 Ms. Hinkle-Bowles earned her Bachelor of Science degree in Journalism from Texas A&M University and her Master of Arts degree in political science and public administration from Midwestern State University.
-Her professional military education includes Squadron Officer School in-residence, and she is a graduate of the Senior Executive Fellows Program at Harvard University.
+Her professional military education includes Squadron Officer School in-residence and Capstone, and she is a graduate of the Senior Executive Fellows Program at Harvard University.